Instructions for Authors

 Your video should be approximately 10 minutes long.
 Since it can be difficult to make the video exactly 10 minutes, we will allow some slack, rejecting videos that are 11 minutes or longer.
 We also ask that authors participate in the online Q&A following the presentation of their paper and video during the conference.

 Optionally, authors can also record a longer video.
 The longer video will be posted online before the conference for attendees to watch, but will not be broadcast synchronously during the conference itself.
+We suggest aiming for about 20 minutes, but this is more flexible.

 Your videos should be in an MP4 file format using the H.264 codec at 1920x1080 resolution (1080p, 16:9 aspect ratio).
 Please use a headset if needed to achieve good quality audio.
 The maximum file size for your videos to be uploaded is 600 MBytes.